adoptium/emt4j/README.md

 #### Find compatibility problems existing in a Maven project

-Add the following configuration to pom.xml (the root pom for multi-module project):
+Add the following configuration to pom.xml (root pom.xml if a multi-module project):

 ```xml
 <build>